How to Donate Real Estate as a Gift

 Step 3

-With the basic information at hand, Realty Gift Fund will create an initial Net Gift Estimate to summarize the likely outcome of the gift, using values assumed in the preliminary discussions.
-At this step, RGF will also deliver a draft Real Estate Donation Agreement for the parties’ review.
+With the basic information at hand, Realty Gift Fund (RGF) prepares a draft Donation Agreement for all to review.
+At an early stage, RGF will create an initial Net Gift Estimate to summarize the likely outcome of the gift, using assumed values from the early discussions.
+Donors never pay for the RGF process, only for the ultimate appraisal.

 Step 4

-RGF does not charge a fee for its work but retains a small portion of the net proceeds created after RGF has accepted and sold the property.
-RGF then grants the balance of charitable funds to the other nonprofit(s) recommended by the donor and approved by RGF.
-The amount retained, the amount(s) granted, and the nonprofits benefiting from the grants are incorporated as terms of the written Real Estate Donation Agreement, signed by RGF and the donor.
+In fact, RGF does not charge a fee for its work, but retains a small portion of the net proceeds only after RGF has accepted and sold the property, at which time RGF grants the bulk of the net proceeds to other nonprofit(s) recommended by the donor and approved by RGF.
+The amount retained, the amount(s) granted, and the list of nonprofits benefiting from the grants are incorporated into the written Donation Agreement, signed by RGF and the donor.

 Step 5

-Once the agreement is signed, Realty Gift Fund will commence its “inspection period” (typically 20-30 days), keeping the donor, advisor and nonprofit informed of findings.
-At this stage, RGF will engage a local real estate broker for expert on-site evaluation and for planning a marketing strategy unique to the circumstances.
+Once the agreement is signed, Realty Gift Fund will commence its “inspection period” (typically 15-30 days), keeping the donor, advisor and nonprofit informed of findings.
+At this stage, RGF will engage a local real estate broker for expert on-site evaluation and to develop a marketing plan unique to the circumstances.

 Step 6

 During the inspection period, the donor may order an appraisal of the property.
-However, RGF will assist the donor with the timing of the appraisal which may vary depending on circumstances.
+However, RGF will assist the donor with the timing of the appraisal which may vary according to the adopted marketing strategy.

 Step 7

-At the conclusion of the inspection period and formal acceptance by RGF, the property deed will transfer from donor to RGF, the gift will be complete, and RGF will provide donor all documentation (including IRS Form 8283) for donor’s tax file.
-All closing costs and prorations are funded by RGF.
+At the conclusion of the inspection and formal acceptance of the property, a deed will transfer the property from donor to RGF, the gift will be complete, and RGF will provide donor all documentation (including IRS Form 8283) for the donor’s tax file.
+All closing costs and prorations will be funded by RGF.

 Step 8

-After accepting the gift, RGF will undertake repairs, remediation, and marketing the property for sale, all as deemed necessary by RGF and its broker.
-RGF will fund these and all holding costs during its ownership period.
+After accepting the gift, RGF will undertake ownership costs, repairs, and the marketing of the property.
+RGF will fund all these costs until the property sells.

 Step 9

-The sale of the property, now owned by RGF, may conclude shortly after the donation or may take an additional unknown period.
-In any event, RGF pays all closing costs and prorations for the sale.
+The sale of the property may conclude shortly after the donation or may take an unknown period of time.
+When the property is sold, RGF will fund all closing costs and prorations.

 Step 10